Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Zambia Virtual Jewish History Tour

-By 1905, a permanent Jewish congregation had been established in Livingstone.
-The congregation of 38 members celebrated its first wedding in 1910.
-Brother Elie and Harry Susman, who arrived in 1900, were the first to develop large-scale wagon and river transport.
+Brother Elie and Harry Susman, who arrived in 1900, became major figures in transportation, retail and mining industries.
+They were the first to develop large-scale wagon and river transport.
 They also pegged the Nkana copper mine, which they later sold and is now the largest copper mine in Zambia.
 Sir Edmund Davis, Solly Joe, and Sir Ernest Oppenheimer were prominent in developing copper mining, while Abe Galaun, who arrived in Zambia just before the outbreak of World War II, became a dominant force in the country's meat and dairy business.
 Zambian President Kenneth Kaunda once dubbed him "the man who feeds the nation."

 Over time, much of the Jewish community became very successful in the ranching industry and iron foundries.
-By 1921, 110 Jews lived in Rhodesia: 48 l in Livingstone, 11 in Broken Hill, and 25 in Lusaka.
+By 1921, 110 Jews lived in Rhodesia: 48l in Livingstone, 11 in Broken Hill, and 25 in Lusaka.
 Several more Jewish refugees arrived in the country following the Holocaust.
 The population peaked at 1,200 in the mid-1950s.
 By this time, the center of Jewish life had shifted to Lusaka, the copperbelt center of the country.

 During the 1960s, much of the Jewish population immigrated abroad; by 1968, the Jewish community had declined to 600 people.

+Simon Zukas, a notable figure in the Zambian Jewish community, played a key role in Zambia’s struggle for independence in the 1950s.
 Prior to Zambia’s independence in 1964, Jews were active in local government.
 Jews served as mayors in Livingstone, Broken Hill, Kitwe, and Luanshya.
 In the 1930s, Sir Roy Welensky was the leading political figure in Northern Rhodesian.
 From 1959 to 1962, M. G. Rabb was elected to the national legislative assembly.
 From 1962 to 1968, S. W. Magnus was a prominent member of the Zambian parliament.
 After 1968, Magnus was appointed a high court judge.

 By the 1980s, there was no longer a rabbi or a shochet, and kosher food had to be imported.

 About 50 Jews remained in Zambia by 2004, most of them living in Lusaka.
-By 2013, less than 35 Jews remained; nevertheless, in 2022, Chabad announced it was opening a center in Lusaka.
+By 2013, less than 35 Jews remained. nevertheless, in 2022, Chabad announced it was opening a center in Lusaka.

 Relations With Israel